bartoszlenar/Validot/.github/README.md

 * transforming values ([discuss it on GitHub Issues](https://github.com/bartoszlenar/Validot/issues/3))
 * severities  ([discuss it on GitHub Issues](https://github.com/bartoszlenar/Validot/issues/4))
 * failing fast only in a single scope ([discuss it on GitHub Issues](https://github.com/bartoszlenar/Validot/issues/5))
-* validated value in the error message  ([discuss it on GitHub Issues](https://github.com/bartoszlenar/Validot/issues/4))
+* validated value in the error message ([discuss it on GitHub Issues](https://github.com/bartoszlenar/Validot/issues/6))
 * "smart paths" in the error message, e.g. `RootUserCollection` member becomes `Root User Collection` ([discuss it on GitHub Issues](https://github.com/bartoszlenar/Validot/issues/1))

 Features that are very unlikely to be in the scope as they contradict with the project's principles, and/or would have very negative impact on performance, and/or are impossible to implement:

 * Access to any stateful context in the rule condition predicate:
-  * It implicates already mentioned lack of support for dynamic message content and/or amount.
+  * It implicates lack of support for dynamic message content and/or amount.
 * Integration with ASP.NET or other frameworks:
   * Making such a thing wouldn't be a difficult task at all, but Validot tries to remain a single-purpose library and all integrations need to be done individually
 * Callbacks: